poautran/PyXRDCT/README.md

 	cd PyXRDCT
 	python setup.py sdist bdist_wheel

-The package should be working, to test it run the core file in PyXRDCT/PyXRDCT/core/:
+The package should be working, to test it run in your python env:

-	python core.py -h
+	import PyXRDCT

 ## Dependencies and OS

-The library is currently tested on Python 3.6.8 over Ubuntu 18.04.
+The library is currently tested on Python 3.8.10 over Ubuntu 20.04.
 Further version will be tested in the future.

 ### Requirements :